rubyworks/crypt3/README.md

 ## [Copyrights](#copyright)

-Copyright (c) 2009 Poul-Henning Kamp
+Copyright &copy; 2009 Poul-Henning Kamp

-This program is ditributed under the terms of the *BSD-2-Clause* license.
+This program is ditributed under the terms of the [BSD-2-Clause](http://opensource.org/licenses/BSD-2-Clause) license.

 See LICENSE.txt for full text.